Operations

 end

-Set an Error
+Set an output action

 class MyJob < Lato::ApplicationJob